AndreWakugawa/AndreWakugawa/README.md

   Born in 1999, bachelor in Film and currently finishing my second degree in Database at Fatec Prof. Jessen Vidal.<br>
-  A Back-end developer with Java + SpringBoot, SQL and NoSQL databases.
+  A Back-end developer focused on Java + SpringBoot, SQL and NoSQL databases.
   At the moment learning Golang and Apache Spark.

 ## 🧠 Languages: